 Cosi became an étoile at La Scala in 1970, where she danced The Nutcracker with Rudolf Nureyev in the Milanese début of his version of the ballet.
 She danced many times with Nureyev who became a close friend.
 She would smuggle letters into Russia from Nureyev to his family on her numerous visits to dance with the Bolshoi.
 During this time she embarked on annual tours of Russia in Moscow, Riga, Odessa, Tbilisi and other major centres totalling 130 performances over an eight year period of Swan Lake, Giselle, The Sleeping Beauty and Don Quixote.
 She danced in several productions with the London Festival Ballet, and accompanied Nureyev on international tours.

-She danced in Béjart’s IX Sinfonia, Excelsior at La Scala with Paolo Bortoluzzi and Ştefănescu, Roland Petit’s Coppelia with Denis Ganio, as well as the standard classical repertoire.
+She danced in Maurice Béjart’s IX Sinfonia and the ballet Excelsior at La Scala with Paolo Bortoluzzi and Ştefănescu, Roland Petit’s Coppelia with Denis Ganio, as well as the standard classical repertoire.
 However she also danced in Serenade, Concerto Barocco, Sinfonia in C, Balletto Imperiale, Allegro Brillante, Bourrée fantasque, I quattro Temperamenti, Apollon musagète and in galas would perform pas de deux from The Flames of Paris, Flower Festival, Le Corsaire, and so on.

 In 1977 she formed a ballet company with Marinel Ştefănescu and his wife, which she still presides over to this day: Associazione Balletto Classico – Liliana Cosi and Marinel Ştefănescu, which is a ballet school as well as a company.
 In thirty or so years the company has performed over 2,000 times in 400 Italian cities, and 50 abroad.